M10 and M20 buses

 The Eighth Avenue Line is a public transit line in Manhattan, New York City, running mostly along Eighth Avenue from Lower Manhattan to Harlem.
-Originally a streetcar line, it is now the M10 bus route and the M20 bus route, operated by the New York City Transit Authority.
+Originally a streetcar line, it is now the M10 bus route and the M20 bus route, operated by MaBSTOA as a subdivision of MTA Regional Bus Operations.
 The M10 bus now only runs north of 57th Street (near Columbus Circle), and the M20 runs south of 66th Street.
 The whole line was a single route, the M10, until 2000 when the M20 was created.

 Route description

 The M10 and M20 bus routes serve the northern and southern halves of the Eighth Avenue corridor, respectively.
 The routes intersect in Upper Midtown Manhattan, between Lincoln Center and Columbus Circle.
 Until 2000, the two routes were a single M10 route, running 10 mi between Harlem and Lower Manhattan.

 M10

 The M10 bus begins in Harlem at Frederick Douglass Boulevard (Eighth Avenue) roughly where 158th Street would be located, on the east side of the Polo Grounds Towers housing complex.
 There is no actual intersection with 158th Street at this point.
 The route travels south on Frederick Douglass Boulevard, which becomes Central Park West at West 110th Street and Frederick Douglass Circle.
 At West 63rd Street in Lincoln Center, southbound buses turn west, then turn south on Broadway, terminating at 57th Street and Broadway just south of Columbus Circle.
 Northbound buses travel along the entire length of Eighth Avenue towards Harlem.
 Prior to 2010, the M10 continued south to Penn Station at 34th Street.